 For students who need extra assistance because they aren’t getting the most of their everyday classroom experience, putting them back into that same type of learning environment may not be doing them any favors.

 With virtual tutoring, instruction can take place anywhere a student is comfortable (without being distracted, obviously).
 So, now, they might be more engaged knowing they are “safe” at home and away from the anxiety a classroom environment might bring.

 Speaking of the classroom environment, some in-person tutoring activity might take place in groups, and with other students.
 There is certainly a time and place to be learning with other students, but if the grouping doesn’t offer the benefit of socialization, and each kid is working on their own but with one tutor checking-in with them all, it might not be providing for the maximum positive outcome.

 Now, tutoring in groups can still happen online, but that group option is being provided for different reasons.
 Meaning, in-person group sessions might be more a matter of convenience due to the fact that there might be limited tutors available (and thus if a lot of students need assistance, they need to go about it in a group setting).

 On the other hand, when parents opt for a virtual group session, it’s typically with intent, and for the added benefit that group provides.
 For instance, with Virtual Tech Camps, students learn in small groups of 5, max, but they are there to learn and to be able to socialize; to meet like-minded peers, build relationships, and work together.
 So, the group in this case is actually seen as an advantage.

 Virtual is a powerful word

-But through the above, you can hopefully understand that beyond the word, there is a lot one can take away from a virtual tutoring session.
-Even when doors open up again, and people can feel safe interacting in-person with others outside of their homes, there isn’t any denying the benefits of convenience, engagement, and specialization that can be achieved online.
+Meaning, even when doors open up again, and people can feel safe interacting in-person with others outside of their homes, there isn’t any denying the benefits of convenience, engagement, and specialization that can be achieved online.